State Budget Plan Begins To Emerge From Behind Closed Doors

 Follow KDKA-TV: Facebook | Twitter

 HARRISBURG, Pa.
-(AP) – Details of a state budget plan are emerging as rank-and-file Pennsylvania lawmakers are beginning to hear details about a package negotiated behind closed doors by top Republican lawmakers and Democratic Gov. Tom Wolf.
+(AP) – Details of a $32.7 billion state budget package are emerging as top Republican lawmakers reveal details of an election-year plan they negotiated behind closed doors with Democratic Gov. Tom Wolf.

-A spending package of around $32.5 billion could get a House Appropriations Committee vote Tuesday and see passage by both Republican-controlled chambers by week’s end.
+The no-new-taxes spending package unveiled Tuesday could see floor votes in Pennsylvania’s Republican-controlled House and Senate by week’s end.
+The new fiscal year begins July 1.

+The package increases authorized spending by 2 percent over the current year’s enacted budget of $32 billion.

-Lawmakers are expected to approve more money for public schools, as well as for public school safety spurred by February’s high school shooting in Parkland, Florida.
-Republicans, however, are rejecting Wolf’s overtures for a severance tax on Marcellus Shale natural gas drilling.
+All told, more money would go to public schools, social services, pensions, universities and early-childhood education programs, plus $60 million in an off-budget grant program for school safety spurred by February’s high school shooting in Parkland, Florida.

-Pennsylvania state government entered the final weeks of its fiscal year with stable tax collections, a year after budget makers filled a $2.2 billion deficit, largely by borrowing.
+Meanwhile, House officials say about $800 million in one-time cash is being counted on to cover Medicaid costs off-budget.

 (Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)